mozilla/data-docs/meta/contributing.md

 Articles should be written in [Markdown](https://daringfireball.net/projects/markdown/syntax) (not [AsciiDoc](http://asciidoctor.org/docs/asciidoc-syntax-quick-reference/)).
-Markdown is usually powerful enough and is a more common technology than Asciidoc.
+Markdown is usually powerful enough and is a more common technology than AsciiDoc.

 Limit lines to **100 characters** where possible.
 Try to split lines at the end of sentences.